getlago/lago-docs/docs/guide/07_coupons.md

 ---

 # Coupons
 Coupons allow you to offer discounts to your customers.
-When you apply a coupon to a customer, its value will be deducted from their next invoice(s).
+When you apply a coupon to a customer, its value will be deducted from their next subscription invoice(s).

 :::info
 The value of the coupon is deducted from the amount of the invoice before tax.